massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo admin user generate-access-token - Generate an access token for a specific user

 USAGE:
-   forgejo admin user generate-access-token command [command options]
+   forgejo admin user generate-access-token [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command